 |Ojo Electric||Starting at 12.99% APR||6–60 months||Offers loans through First Mutual Finance.
 Some loans might come with a 0% promotional APR for the first 12 months.|

-Personal loans might be a better choice than dealership financing for borrowers who have good or excellent credit — you’ll have more options than you would going directly through a dealership.
-Meanwhile, personal loans through an online lender could be a better choice for someone who might have trouble qualifying for the financing offered by their dealership.
+Personal loans might be a better choice than dealership financing for borrowers who have good or excellent credit.
+You’ll have more options than you would going directly through a dealership, and you’ll avoid paying extra in interest for the middleman.
+And even if you don’t have the best credit, personal loans through an online lender could be a better choice for someone who might have trouble qualifying for the financing offered by their dealership.

 Compare personal loans for scooter financing

-Steps to buy a scooter with a personal loan
+How to finance a scooter with a personal loan

 - Get an estimate.
 It’s good to have a model and make in mind before you take out a personal loan.
 That way, you can get an estimate on your scooter’s total cost before you get started.
 Try to apply for a loan as close to that amount as possible so you don’t over-borrow and end up paying more interest than necessary.